Australian Institute of Health and Welfare (2023) Dementia in Australia, AIHW, Australian Government, accessed 02 June 2023.

 Get citations as an Endnote file:

-The Australian Burden of Disease Study (ABDS) 2018 provides Australian-specific burden of disease estimates for the total population for 2018, 2015, 2011 and 2003, as well as estimates of the disease burden attributable to specific risk factors.
+The Australian Burden of Disease Study (ABDS) 2018 provides Australian-specific burden of disease estimates for the total population for 2018, 2015, 2011 and 2003 and for the Indigenous Australian population for 2018, 2011 and 2003, as well as estimates of the disease burden attributable to specific risk factors.
 The study utilised and adapted methods developed as part of the previous ABDS 2015 and 2011 (AIHW 2019; AIHW 2016).
 The ABDS uses Australian data sources and adapts the methods from global studies to produce estimates that are relevant to the Australian context (AIHW 2016).

 A comparative risk assessment method was used to quantify the impact of each risk factor on the disease burden for associated diseases, referred to as the ‘attributable burden’.
 Diseases that were found to have a causal association with dementia and their associated relative risks (the amount of additional risk of developing dementia if exposed to the risk factor) were based on those used in recent Global Burden of Disease studies and a number of epidemiological studies.
 The prevalence of exposure to each risk factor was derived from a variety of Australian-specific data sources.

-AIHW (Australian Institute of Health and Welfare) 2016.
-Australian Burden of Disease Study: impact and causes of illness and death in Aboriginal and Torres Strait Islander people 2011.
-Cat. no. BOD 7.
-Canberra: AIHW.
+AIHW (Australian Institute of Health and Welfare) (2016).
+Australian Burden of Disease Study: impact and causes of illness and death in Aboriginal and Torres Strait Islander people 2011, catalogue number BOD 7, AIHW, Australian Government, accessed 12 December 2022.

-AIHW 2019.
-Australian Burden of Disease Study: methods and supplementary material 2015.
-Cat. no. BOD 23.
-Canberra: AIHW.
+AIHW (2019) Australian Burden of Disease Study: methods and supplementary material 2015, catalogue number BOD 23, AIHW, Australian Government, accessed 15 December 2022.

-Barendregt JJM & Bonneux LGA 1998.
-Degenerative disease in an ageing population.
-Models and conjecture.
-Enschede, the Netherlands: Febodruk.
-PhD thesis.
+Barendregt JJM and Bonneux LGA (1998) Degenerative disease in an ageing population models and conjecture, Erasmus University, Rotterdam.

 The Estimated Resident Population (ERP) is the official measure of the Australian population and contains estimates of the usual resident population of Australia.
 The ERP includes all people, regardless of nationality or citizenship, who usually live in Australia (except for foreign diplomatic personnel and their families).